chesterbr/chesterbr.github.io/_posts/2022-02-26-got-an-rfid-nfc-chip-implanted.md

 ![Measuring it and getting ready](/img/2022/02/measuring.jpg){: .left }

-Just be careful and notice the version and facility numbers are hexadecimal and need to be converted to decimal before using them.
-I not only made that mistake, but also wrote my tag in too close proximity to the original fob, so both my hand and the fob got the wrong info and were being rejected by the building on the first attempt 🤦‍♂️.
+Just be careful and notice the version and facility numbers are hexadecimal - **they need to be converted to decimal** before applying.
+I topped that with also writing the original fob (they are often writable!) with the wrong info; getting both hand and fob rejected by the building on the first attempt 🤦‍♂️.

-Fortunately I keep a long scrollback on my terminal, so I was able to figure out the difference and fix the mess.
-Lesson learned: **save the info returned** by `lf search` (`[+] IO Prox - XSF(XX)YY:ZZZZZ, Raw: NNNNNNNNNNNNNNNN (ok)`); the last number is a hash of the others, so you can use it to verify the tag.
+Fortunately I keep a long scrollback on my terminal, so I was able to figure out the change and fix the mess.
+Lesson learned: **save the info returned** by `lf search` - in particular, the `[+] IO Prox - XSF(XX)YY:ZZZZZ, Raw: NNNNNNNNNNNNNNNN (ok)` line.
+The last number is a composition of the others, so you can use it to verify the tag.

-Anyway, once that was sorted out, I was able to access my building with nothing but my bare hands:
+Anyway, with that sorted out, I was able to record the implant with the correct information, and then access my building just with my bare hand~s~:

 <blockquote class="tiktok-embed" cite="https://www.tiktok.com/@chesterbr/video/7069206986822356229" data-video-id="7069206986822356229" style="max-width: 605px;min-width: 325px;" > <section> <a target="_blank" title="@chesterbr" href="https://www.tiktok.com/@chesterbr">@chesterbr</a> Used a Proxmark 3 Easy to copy the building fob to the NExT chip in my hand <a title="biohacking" target="_blank" href="https://www.tiktok.com/tag/biohacking">#biohacking</a> <a title="rfid" target="_blank" href="https://www.tiktok.com/tag/rfid">#RFID</a> <a title="nfc" target="_blank" href="https://www.tiktok.com/tag/nfc">#NFC</a> <a title="dangerousthings" target="_blank" href="https://www.tiktok.com/tag/dangerousthings">#dangerousthings</a> <a target="_blank" title="♬ original sound - Chester" href="https://www.tiktok.com/music/original-sound-7069206970661948166">♬ original sound - Chester</a> </section> </blockquote> <script async src="https://www.tiktok.com/embed.js"></script>

 ### Other applications

-I feel like I just scratched the surface on what can be done with this dual chip implant.
-My bundle included a couple fobs and these cool hacking tools:
+That was all cool, yet feels like I just scratched the surface on what can be done with this dual chip implant.
+My bundle included (among other things) these cool hacking tools:

-- [xEM Access Controller](https://dangerousthings.com/product/xac-v2/) is a board that memorizes fobs (including the implant) and can trigger your own hardware to build an an access management system or anything else
+- [xEM Access Controller](https://dangerousthings.com/product/xac-v2/) is a board that memorizes fobs (including the implant) and can trigger your own hardware to build an an access management system or anything else.
 - [KBR1](https://dangerousthings.com/product/kbr1/) is a module that "types" any RFID tag's id on a computer, Raspberry Pi or anything that recognizes a USB keyboard
 - [RFID diagnostic card](https://dangerousthings.com/product/rdc/) can identify tag readers as low frequency (LF) or high frequency (HF), so you know which chip to use.

-I am tempted to use it somehow to open my apartment's door, but I am not sure whether the security that can be had with these technologies is good enough (the building fobs are ridiculously easy to copy, that I can attest).
-On the other *hand* 🥁, it's not like a regular key can't be easily copied too, so I'll ponder that possibility.
+I am tempted to use some of this stuff to to open my apartment's door (since I already have an electronic lock securely linked to a [Home Assistant](https://www.home-assistant.io/)-controlled Raspberry Pi), but I am not sure how safe that would be (building fobs are ridiculously easy to copy, as seen above).
+On the other *hand* 🥁, it's not like a regular key can't be trivially copied too.
+Have to think about it.

 ### Should I do it?